Rochester leaders address maternal mortality among Black women

 “This is a crisis and it is a result of longstanding inequities in our health systems that we must address,” Sen. Gillibrand said.
 “We can’t accept the idea that children of black women losing their mothers is business as usual.
 We have to do much more to support Black women, children, and their families.”

-We’re told the maternal mortality rate in Monroe County is 46 percent higher than the national average.
+We’re told the maternal mortality rate in Monroe County is 46% higher than the national average.